-One possible way to reduce information asymmetry in equity crowdfunding is to allow for "testing the waters."
-(Cumming, Hervé, Manthé, & Schwienbacher, 2020).
-This means that entrepreneurs can gauge investor interest through asking for nonbinding investment commitments from investors prior to obtaining regulatory approval and making expenditures on full disclosure.
+One possible way to reduce information asymmetry in equity crowdfunding is to allow for 'testing the waters'.4 This means that entrepreneurs can gauge investor interest through asking for non-binding investment commitments from investors prior to obtaining regulatory approval and making expenditures on full disclosure.
 This process helps to provide information to prospective crowdinvestors (e.g., by showing investor interest and by allowing them to provide feedback and ratings on the proposed project), potentially reducing adverse selection.
-This type of hypothetical investmentbefore an actual equity crowdfunding campaignhas been met with much regulatory debate in the United States (see https://www.congress.gov/bill/ 114th-congress/house-bill/4855/text).
-However, there is a history of such a policy-for instance, on the WiSEED equity crowdfunding platform in France (Cumming, Hervé, Manthé, & Scheiwnbacher, 2017).
+This type of hypothetical investment-before an actual equity crowdfunding campaign-has been met with much regulatory debate in the U.S.5 But there is a history of such a policy, for instance, on the WiSEED equity crowdfunding platform in France (Cumming et al., 2017b).

 Besides addressing adverse selection problems, the crowd may also play a role in addressing moral hazard issues (Table 1).
-However, contrary to external equity financiers who write detailed contracts and are involved in post-investment monitoring activities (by taking seats in the board of directors, holding frequent meetings with management, and similar approaches) to reduce moral hazard problems (e.g., Sapienza et al., 1996), it might be economically infeasible for individual equity crowdinvestors to bear such contracting and monitoring costs.
-In addition, freerider problems are especially acute because if one equity crowdinvestor actively monitors (and bears the full cost), this investor must share the benefits with others who do not bear a cost.
+However, contrary to external equity financiers who write detailed contracts and are involved in post-investment monitoring activities (by taking seats in the board of directors, holding frequent meetings with management and similar approaches) to reduce moral hazard problems (e.g., Sapienza et al., 1996), it might be economically infeasible for individual equity crowdinvestors to bear such contracting and monitoring costs.
+Also, free rider problems are especially acute because if one equity crowdinvestor actively monitors (and bears the full cost), this investor must share the benefits with others who do not bear a cost.
 Finally, the crowd usually consists of a diverse group of investors with distinct backgrounds, who may have different secondary motives besides realizing financial gains, such as investing for fun or social purposes.
 As a result, they may also have fundamentally different time horizons.
 These differences make coordination difficult as crowdinvestors may disagree among themselves on how the firm should evolve.
 These differences may also hamper the effectiveness of crowd representation on the board, if present.